 I could never bring myself to write about the The Dark Knight Returns or Year One animated movies because the very thought of it tired me – and then I realised why that was: these movies have no wit.

 And by that, I don’t mean the movies need to be humorous – I mean they either don’t convey or don’t understand the elements of satire and commentary in the source material.
 And, with The Killing Joke, I’d go so far as to say the producers of these adaptations perhaps don’t understand the themes of the source material.
 Perhaps for them, the point isn’t the themes, or even the story, but simply to create animatics with celebrity voices.
 And while the performers in some instances are really good (Mark Hamill does beautiful work, perhaps some of his all-time best as the Joker, in The Killing Joke), the pacing and choices in almost all of these animated movies is really, really off.
 This may all come down to longtime voice casting director Andrea Romano, or whoever directs the nuances of the vocal performances and overall timing.
 It’s inherently problematic trying to adapt three-decades-old stories, moreso when the focus seems to be on literal translation rather than cinematic adaptation.
 I refuse to accept it’s purely a limitation of the medium.
 I’ve seen better than this – I’ve seen better animated Batman than this.
 I’ve also read better Batman than ‘The Killing Joke’ – so perhaps this was doomed from the beginning.

 In his post-mortem of this adaptation, Hbomberguy muses: “If you want to know what makes a great comic work… look at the desks and bookcases and bedside tables of Moore’s world.
 That’s the real writing.”
-(Sidenote: after re-watching the first part of his video essay, it now occurs to me that Rob Liefeld is to superhero comics as Zack Snyder is to superhero movies).
+(Sidenote: after re-watching the first part of his video essay on The Killing Joke: the 2016 film, it now occurs to me that Rob Liefeld is to superhero comics as Zack Snyder is to superhero movies).